 The decisions of the Court of Appeals are final in traffic infraction and misdemeanor cases where no incarceration is imposed, in domestic relations matters, and in cases originating before administrative agencies or the Virginia Workers’ Compensation Commission.
 However, the Supreme Court of Virginia may review those decisions as well if it finds that a decision of the Court of Appeals involves a substantial constitutional question as a determinative issue or matters of significant precedential value.
 Except in those cases where the decision of the Court of Appeals is final, any party aggrieved by a decision of the Court of Appeals may petition the Supreme Court for an appeal.

 The Court of Appeals sits in panels that consist of at least three judges each.
 The chief judge assigns members of the court to panels and determines the geographic location in which the panels will hear cases, normally Alexandria, Chesapeake, Richmond, and Salem.
 Panels hear and determine petitions independent of one another.
-Under special circumstances the court may also sit en banc (as a whole) with no fewer than eight judges, and these decisions overrule any previous decisions rendered by a panel or by the full court.
+Under special circumstances the court may also sit en banc (as a whole), and these decisions overrule any previous decisions rendered by a panel or by the full court.
 The clerk of the Court of Appeals receives, processes, and maintains the records of appeals and subsequent documents filed with the court.

 Virginia’s Judicial System; Acts of Assembly 1988 Regular Session (c.
 391), 475; agency history of the Court of Appeals (Record Group 141), compiled in 1995 for the state government records collection, Library of Virginia, Richmond.